adolfalfred/adolfalfred/README.md

 - sql
 - PHP

-## ⚡ I have worked with MsNet company three months as a LAN installation engineer
+**⚡ I have worked with MsNet company on 2021 for three months as a LAN installation engineer** **⚡ Currently I'm a class representative (CR) of 72 students at the University of Dar es Salaam expected to graduate on July 2022**